-General Education: Option B: Area 41; Option C: Area D9, Area E Transferable to UC/CSU
+General Education: IGETC: Area 4; CSU: Area D, E

 Study of development from the prenatal period through the lifespan.
 Emphasis will be on current theories and research in developmental psychology.
 Physical, cognitive, social-emotional, intellectual and linguistic aspects of development will be examined.
 Included are influences of family, society and culture.
 This course does not fulfill the lifespan requirement for the nursing major.
+(C-ID PSY 120)

-PSYC 007 Cross-Cultural Psychology 3.0 Units
+PSYC 007 Cross-Cultural Psychology

-Course Advisory: PSYC 001 with a minimum grade of C; Eligibility for ENGL 001.
+Course Advisory: PSYC 001 with a minimum grade of C General Education: SCC: Area E; IGETC: Area 4;